bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

 ## ProdModule

-In `ProdModule` production module in `BEAR.Package`, `ApcCache` cache is designed for one single web server.
+In the default `ProdModule` of `BEAR.Package`, `ApcCache` is designed for one single web server.

-As for multiple servers, we need to set shared cache storage.
-In that case, you can implement by creating application specific `ProdModule` to `src/Module/ProdModule.php`.
+For multiple servers, you need to set the shared cache storage.
+You can implement application specific src/Module/ProdModule.php.

 ```php?start_inline
 namespace BEAR\HelloWorld\Module;